 — The Only House in the world —

-The Only House in the World, A Literary Pilgrimage is forthcoming.
+The Only House in the World, A Literary Pilgrimage is in process.

 The Only House in the World is a travel memoir about my travels to literary sites around the world.
 For six months I wandered through the houses and graveyards of dead authors and fictional characters, searching in abandoned landscapes for a story I could call my own.
 I baptized myself in Walden Pond, survived a Bloomsday celebration in Dublin, and came to terms with my lost childhood in Proust’s home, Illiers-Combray.
 From the chaos of Holden Caulfield’s New York City to the vast landscapes of Tolstoy’s Russia, the places of literature propelled me into new experiences and, like Proust’s madeleine, evoked memories in which I could finally recognize the unfolding of my own story.